chuck-kelly/Grep.Data.CatchEmAll2/README.md

 ### Part 2: Stats
-- **a)** How many pokemon are there?
+- **a)** H ow many pokemon are there?
 Show your grep that you used to get to that number.
+ 15

-- **b)** Who are the three biggest pokemon? (number of lines) Show the grep that you used to get to the result.
+- **b)** Who are the three biggest pokemon? (number of lines) Show the grep that you used to get to the result. beedrill, charizard, pikachu ggrep -P beed filescan_00.4 | wc -l ggrep -P izard filescan_00.4 | wc -l ggrep -P chu filescan_00.4 | wc -l